ankane/ahoy_email/README.md

   ```

 - Only sent emails are recorded
-- Procs are now executed in the context of the mailer and take no arguments
+- Proc options are now executed in the context of the mailer and take no arguments

   ```ruby
   # old